-Non Surgical Hair Replacement – This is a very simple way of giving you the hair style that you have always wanted.
-Thickness length and style are not a problem.
-This in simple form is a custom made hair piece.
-Colour will be matched perfectly with the existing colour and the hair will be blended into the existing hair making this form of hair replacement virtually undetectable.
-The word Toupee often scares people.
-But if there was a way of giving you the hair that you have always wanted would you look into it?
-Why don’t you give us a call or arrange a free consultation.
-You may just be pleasantly surprised.
+To begin with this is a very simple way of giving you the hair style that you have always wanted.
+Also thickness length and style are not a problem.
+Most noteworthy, this in simple form is a custom made hair piece.
+Your hair colour will be matched perfectly with the existing colour and the hair will be blended into the existing hair making this form of hair replacement virtually undetectable.
+Finally, this is a way of giving you the hair that you have always wanted.
+Male Pattern Baldness is not the end.

 i) dominant – a single gene of inheritance.